V4Fire/Core/src/core/pull/README.md

 const pull = new Pull(
   () => Array(1, 2, 3),
   {
-    // hook that will be called before take, takeOrCreate
+    // callbacks that will be invoked on `take` or `takeOrCreate` call
-    // expect value that will be returned from take, link to pull, and additional params
+    // expect value that will be returned from `take`, link to pull, and additional params
     onTake: (resource, pull, ...args) => {
       console.log(resource, args)
     },

-    // hook that will be called before free
+    // hook that will be called before `free`
-    // expect value that are given to free, link to pull, and additional params
+    // expect value that are given to `free`, link to pull, and additional params
     onFree: (resource, pull, ...args) => {
       console.log(resource, args)
     },